So you’re looking for a side hustle for a little extra income without giving up all your precious free time.

 The vehicle requirements are less restrictive, which is excellent news for anyone looking to quickly launch into this side hustle and make money fast.

-Rideshare companies like Lyft and Uber (can’t forget about Uber Eats), for instance, have an age restriction on their vehicles.
+Rideshare companies like Lyft and Uber, for instance, have an age restriction on their vehicles.
 Most courier and food delivery services don’t.

 Nonetheless, there are still some requirements you have to meet before you can start driving for Postmates and DoorDash.